Отслеживание прогресса доступно только для участников Premium!

 Part I

 (Schoolchildren in Britain and the United States often work in their free time for money.
 Very often they take a job to help their families.
 Sometimes they do it to get money for a holiday somewhere or to buy something.
 Very often schoolgirls look after little children while their mothers are away, and for this they are paid.
-Betty is a babysitter and she tells about her work herself.)
+Betty is a babysitter, and she tells about her work herself.)

-I am Betty and I am just sixteen.
+I am Betty, and I am just sixteen.
 I go to work only on Saturdays.
 I'm still at school, and during the week I go to bed early.
-Oh! that’s the telephone.
+Oh!
+That’s the telephone.
 Excuse me.
 “Hello?
 Hello?
 Yes, Betty Brown speaking.
 Saturday next?
 Yes, Mrs. Smith.
 That’s February 18th, isn’t it?
 Yes, six o’clock sharp.
 Sixteen, College Road.”

 Mrs. Smith is one of Mummy’s friends.
 She has two little boys.
 Here is Mummy now.

 “Mummy, can I go to Mrs. Smith’s on Saturday?
-She and Mr. Smith are going to the cinema, and they want me to baby-sit.”
+She and Mr. Smith are going to the cinema, and they want me to babysit.”

 “Till when, Betty?”